saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 ## 3 Corpse-Shrinking Lab

 This room's the lab of Acheron Zul, it's filled with failed experiments.
-Glass tubes with a glowing green liquid and corpses inside are all over the place.
+Glass tubes with a glowing green liquid and corpses inside are all over the place. *At some point Acheron Zul tried a popular technique of that time, to dry and shrink the corpses in an effort to make them harmless.
+It obviously backfired.*

 - When the **adventurer** get in, 4 [shrunken corpses]{.m} attack them.
 2 break from their glass tubes, 2 come from under the table.
 - The other corpses inside the tubes twitch and look at the **adventurers** when they move around, but are harmless.